keptn/keptn.github.io/content/docs/0.8.x/operate/install/index.md

   - *Windows*: Copy the executable to the desired folder and add the executable to your PATH environment variable.

-- Now, you should be able to run the Keptn CLI:
+- Now, verify that the installation has worked and that the version is correct by running:
     - *Linux / macOS*

     ```console
-    keptn --help
+    keptn version
     ```

     - *Windows*

     ```console
-    .\keptn.exe --help
+    keptn version
     ```

 **Note:** For the rest of the documentation we will stick to the *Linux / macOS* version of the commands.